Marie Daulne: Musical career

-First Cycle: Adventures in Afropea 1 and Sabsylma
+Group formation, Adventures in Afropea 1 and Sabsylma

 Marie Daulne says her mission is to be a bridge between the European and the African and bring the two cultures together with her music.
 Daulne specializes in polyphonic, harmonic music with a mixture of heavily infused African instruments, R&B, and Hip-hop.
 Daulne emphasizes voice in all her music, as she says "the voice is an instrument itself."

-Daulne returned to Belgium ready to begin making her own music.
-"Spending time with the pygmies, all the music came to me," Daulne says.
-"And when I came back to Belgium, I found all the energy to put it all together, and to find singers to sing with me."
-By 1989 Daulne had spent several years singing in Brussels in jazz cafes when she decided to create a group to merge the cultures of her life and in 1990 founded the group Zap Mama.
-"I didn't want to use my own name, I didn't really feel like it would come from me, because it was like the spirit of the ancestors talking to me and using me to translate what's going on," Daulne says.